Lake Rx: A Prescription for Healthy Lakes

 Solutions on Land

 Agricultural producers are key partners to the health of the lake thanks to their outsized influence on a lake’s watershed in Kosciusko County.
 Over 80% of the land surrounding local lakes is agricultural.
 By identifying the agricultural practices with the best “bang for buck,” the Lilly Center will encourage implementation of proven best management practices (BMPs) that are beneficial to the producer and to the lakes.
 The Lilly Center’s director, Dr. Nate Bosch, serves on the science assessment committee as part of the Indiana Department of Agriculture.
-Lilly Center director Dr. Nate Bosch, alongside researchers from IU, Notre Dame, and Purdue, is working to quantify the impact of BMPs and create a recommended approach.
+Dr. Bosch, alongside researchers from IU, Notre Dame, and Purdue, is working to quantify the impact of BMPs and create a recommended approach.

 Indiana was once home to thousands of acres of wetlands.
 Today, only 15% of the original wetlands remain.
 Kosciusko and Noble County have over 6% of the existing wetland acres.
 Wetlands are important ecosystems that are often found next to lakes and streams and act as “kidneys,” filtering pollutants out of the water before that water reaches a local waterbody.
 The Lilly Center is assembling a group of wetland engineers, consultants, and scientists to assist in assessing current wetlands and identifying wetlands with the most potential for filtration and lake impact.
 Studies conducted in Ohio at Grand Lake St. Mary’s show a significant reduction in blue-green algae toxins as a result of constructed wetlands near stream inflows around the lake.